-Mr Davidson's application also referred to the subsequent amendment to clause 2.5.4(b) proposed by Western Power in April 2016 and approved by the ERA on 9 November 2016.
-He noted a submission made by Mr James Davidson on 3 June 2016 that the proposed change may not actually result in improved efficiency of investment.
+Mr Davidson's application also referred to the amendment to clause 2.5.4(b) of the Technical Rules proposed by Western Power in April 2016 and approved by the ERA on 9 November 2016.
+He referred to a submission made by Mr James Davidson on 3 June 2016 that the proposed change may not actually result in improved efficiency of investment.
 Mr Stephen Davidson said the submission "[was] central for the argument presented here too".